-The primary goal of all of our Certificate Programs is not simply knowledge, but effective implementation in a local reform effort.
+The primary goal of all of our Certificate Programs is not simply knowledge, but effective implementation of a local reform effort.
 We study “what works” and collaborate with leaders to bridge the gap between theory and practice.
 Changing systems and practices is hard work, and an effective team is critical.
 Thus, one of the first steps in applying to join one of our programs is to form a multi-disciplinary group of individuals that can engage in that hard work after the training ends.
 This page will help guide you in that effort.

 Team Size and Composition

-Applicants are strongly encouraged to apply as a team of up to seven individuals from the same jurisdiction.
+Applicants are strongly encouraged to apply as a team of up to ten individuals from the same jurisdiction.
 However, smaller teams may be appropriate depending on the scope and focus of a particular jurisdiction.
 Teams should be comprised of applicants with demonstrated readiness for implementing reforms, especially efforts that engage leaders in other systems of care.

 We encourage team members come from different systems of care, as this will be necessary to tackle reform efforts.
-Potential team members include senior leaders from:
+Potential team members could include senior leaders from:

 - Juvenile Justice

 - Child Welfare

 - Law Enforcement